"

 Readings

-Environmental justice is the fair treatment and meaningful involvement of all people with respect to the development, implementation and enforcement of environmental laws, regulations, and policies.
+Some approaches to nature aim to address the fair treatment and meaningful involvement of all people with respect to the development, implementation and enforcement of environmental laws, regulations, and policies.
+This approach has been termed “environmental justice.”

-Proponents of environmental justice generally view the environment as encompassing where we live, work, and play, pray and learn.
-Environmental justice seeks to redress inequitable distributions of environmental burdens (such as pollution, industrial facilities, and crime).
+Proponents of environmental justice generally view the environment as encompassing where populations live, work, and play, pray and learn.
+And, aim to redress pollution, toxicity, and meet the everyday needs of populations across the world.

 Environmentalism vs. Environmental Justice

-The first and more common usage of the phrase environmental justice describes a focus on the fair distribution of environmental benefits and burdens.
-Environmental Justice is distinct from environmentalism in how it centers social, economic, political difference within societies and human populations.
-Also, environmentalism for a very long time gave precedence to resorting and protecting nature– at times without considering the need to restore and protect marginalized populations that had suffered exploitation alongside the natural world.
-Hence, the need to distinguish between environmentalism and environmental justice– which centers where human populations reside, and the natural habitats that support urban and rural communities.
+The first and more common usage of the phrase environmental justice describes a focus on the distribution of environmental benefits and burdens.
+Some approaches make a distinction between environmental Justice and other forms of environmentalism by drawing a line between how the two approaches consider the needs within various societies and human populations.
+Also, some have proposed that environmentalism for a very long time gave precedence to resorting and protecting nature– and less on time on human populations.
+Hence, the distinctinction between the two terms.

-Environmental justice often addresses concerns such as polluted air, water, land and access to food in both rural and urban areas.
+Environmental concerns often include consideration of polluted air, water, land and access to food in both rural and urban areas.

-Second, it is an interdisciplinary field of study that includes (but is not limited to) theories of the environment (debates about who owns the environment, how the environment is controlled and how populations can be treated at times similarly to natural environments and resources deemed exploitable), also the area of study has offered new approaches to environmental law and governance, environmental policy and planning, development, sustainability, and political ecology.
+Within some interdisciplinary fields of study that includes (but is not limited to) theories of the environment, debates about who owns the environment, how the environment is controlled and how populations can be treated are possible.
+The area of study has offered new approaches to environmental law and governance, environmental policy and planning, development, sustainability, and ecology.

-Intentional or unintentional placement of low-income communities in proximity of environmentally hazardous or degraded environments, such as toxic waste, pollution and urban decay.
+Some have point out where in the world communities in proximity of environmentally hazardous or degraded environments reside and contend with toxic waste, pollution and urban decay.

-For example, the scholarship of Robert Bullard covers the dumping of toxic waste in communities in the South.
-And, the youtube video below covers the parameters by which Environmental Justice specialists working with the CDC measure environmental (in)justice.
+For example, the scholarship of Robert Bullard and the youtube video below provides examples of the parameters used by some specialists working in this area.

 Original source citation: G. Supran et al., Assessing ExxonMobil’s global warming projections.
 Science 379, eabk0063 (2023).
 DOI: 10.1126/science.abk0063